The Geometry of the Osculating Nilpotent Group Structures of the Heisenberg Calculus: Introduction: Osculating nilpotent groups in analysis and geometry

-As a final example, in \cite{Cu89} Thomas Cummins generalizes the calculus further to manifolds with a {\em filtration} $H_1\subseteq H_2\subseteq H_3=TM$, giving rise to three-step nilpotent model groups.
-His formulas for the osculating structure in this case are very similar to (but more general than) the formulas of Beals and Greiner.
+As a final example, in \cite{Cu89} Thomas Cummins generalizes the Heisenberg pseudodifferemtial calculus further to manifolds with a {\em filtration} $H_1\subseteq H_2\subseteq H_3=TM$, giving rise to three-step nilpotent osculating groups.
+Cummins' formulas for the osculating group structure are very similar to (but more general than) the formulas of Beals and Greiner.

-It is hard to discern the intrinsic geometry that underlies these coordinate formulas.
-The nature of these osculating group structures remains mysterious in the absence of such geometric insight.
-It is our aim here to provide such insight.
+It is hard to discern any intrinsic geometry underlying the coordinate formulas that define the osculating group structures.
+The aim of this paper is to clarify the geometric origin of these group structures, and to derive the formulas found in the analytic literature from geometrically intuitive principles.